Placeholder

 Tribeca logo

-Tribeca Studios has a long history of supporting underrepresented storytellers with unique and diverse perspectives.
-Tribeca provides industry expertise and support for emerging directors from beginning to end.
+Tribeca Studios is an inaugural Queen Collective partner and has a long history of supporting storytellers with unique and diverse perspectives through industry expertise and support for emerging directors from beginning to end.

 Learn more